tech-vignesh/Employee-Management-Portal/README.md

 # Java-Spring-Training

-<b>This is a employeee-management-portal project developed using Spring-boot, Thymeleaf and MySQL.</b>
+<b>This is a employeee-management-portal project developed using Spring-boot and MySQL.</b>
 This web application lets you to add, delete, edit , search and update employees in different departments for enterprise needs and contact info with validations of all the inputs.

 ## Project Overview